 When you have an initial audience of just family or friends it can be extremely hard to get traction.
-Instead you should be thinking about how you can use contests to get infront of another already established audience (preferrably one with a strong alignment to your target customer demographic).
+Instead you should be thinking about how you can use contests to get in front of another already established audience (preferably one with a strong alignment to your target customer demographic).

 The first thing you can do is to partner with other companies that are looking to run a contest or that run regular contests.
-These companies should be complimentary to your own (and preferrably not competitors).
+These companies should be complementary to your own (and preferably not competitors).

 The advantage of this type of strategy is twofold:

 - You get other businesses to contribute towards the overall prize pool

 - Each business gets exposure via the other sponsors

 - The downside is that you end up owning less of the relationship with the entrant, however this can be offset by the initial exposure.

 Another high traffic strategy is to promote your contest to many of the contest directories that exist on the web.
 Some of these directories are free, some require payment to be featured.

 The advantage of using these directories is that you can get your contest in front of many more new users at low cost, which in turn can increase your reach to their friends or family.

 There are disadvantages to using these directories that you will need to consider: